Offered by: College of Science, Kinesiology and Health Promotion Department

-A candidate for the Master of Science in Kinesiology will be required to choose among three areas of specialization: Adapted Physical Education; Curriculum and Instruction; Exercise Physiology.
+A candidate for the Master of Science in Kinesiology will be required to choose among three areas of emphasis: Adapted Physical Education; Curriculum and Instruction; Exercise Physiology.

-All KHP graduate students, regardless of their specialization, have the opportunity to select elective courses from within the department as well as from other graduate programs within the university.
+All KHP graduate students, regardless of their emphasis, must complete one of three culminating experiences: Thesis, Project, or Comprehensive exams.
+In addition, all KHP graduate students have the opportunity to select elective courses from within the department as well as from other graduate programs within the university.

 Admission to the Program